Shoaib2612/Next.js-MaterialUI-Web-UI/README.md

 bash
 yarn install

 ### 4. Run the Development Server

 Start the development server:
 Follow the steps below to run the application on your local machine:

+### 5. If any errors

+If you face any errors regarding material UI.
+Install material UI by following commands

+npm install @mui/material @emotion/react @emotion/styled

+npm install @mui/icons-material

 ### 1. Clone the Repository